Economic policy of the Najib Razak government

-The economic policy of the Najib Razak government marked a significant shift away from the state-oriented economic programmes of previous Malaysian governments.
+The economic policy of the Najib Razak government marked a shift away from the state-oriented economic programmes of previous Malaysian governments.
 Najib Razak's government introduced various policies to liberalise the economy during his premiership from 2009 to 2018.
 This included a New Economic Model, subsidy reforms, international free trade agreements and stimulus packages.

 New Economic Model

-On 2 May 2009, Prime Minister Najib Tun Razak announced the government's plan to develop a new economic model that will speed Malaysia's transition to a high income country.
+On 2 May 2009, Prime Minister Najib Razak announced the government's plan to develop a new economic model that will speed Malaysia's transition to a high income country.
 The plan will emphasise ways to increase the income and productivity of workers by encouraging knowledge industries and increasing investment from overseas.

 The goal of the NEM, according to Najib, is to "transform the Malaysian economy to become one with high incomes and quality growth" by 2020.
 At the time of the plan's unveiling in 2010, per capita annual income in Malaysia stood at 23,100 Malaysian ringgit, approximately $7,000 in US currency; under the plan that figure would more than double to RM49,500 (US$15,000).

 The keys to the plan as described by Najib on 30 March at the unveiling are "high income, sustainability and inclusiveness".
 The goal is to stimulate economic growth by improving worker productivity across all sectors of society, in part through an improved system of affirmative action, with an eye towards sustainability.
 Among other reforms meant to accomplish this goal, the NEM seeks to empower the private sector and to reduce fiscal disparity between the wealthiest and poorest of Malaysians.

 The plan is intended to replace the New Economic Policy (NEP).
 Najib criticised the way that the NEP had been implemented over its 40-year history, arguing that affirmative action policies of the NEP needed to be better targeted.